 As the weather begins to warm up, are you looking for an activity to spend some quality time on while doing something powerful, healing and beautiful?
-Growing a lush garden or a flowered balcony can promote a sense of pride and satisfaction we all need in our daily lives.
+Growing a lush garden can promote a sense of pride and satisfaction we all need in our daily lives.
 Gardening helps to develop a sense of responsibility, and it stimulates cognitive and muscular skills.
-Beautifying a garden stimulates creativity and imagination, thus strengthening trust and self-esteem and fortifying relationships with others.
-Plus, it’s a lovely way to express ourselves, dedicating our down time to something relaxing and calming into nature.
-Today’s life is so focused on schedules, deadlines.
-Because of stress and anxiety, we often feel disconnected, weak and not at ease with ourselves.
+Beautifying a garden inspires creativity and imagination, thus strengthening trust and self-esteem and fortifying relationships with others.
+Plus, it’s a way to express ourselves, dedicating our down time to something relaxing and calming into nature.
+Today’s life is so focused on schedules and deadlines.
+Stress and anxiety can make us feel disconnected, weak and unwell.
 What if gardening, with all its benefits, could help us rediscover ourselves and find what feels good?
 What if we could use spring as our special moment to embark an amazing journey all about nature, happiness and personal exploration?

 The time we carve out for daily garden care can be transformed into moments of relaxation and meditation.
 The daily rituals, the examination of what should be cut, tied, helped, the watering, the removal of what is faded and dried up, our participation in the cycle of life of everything within that garden that grows and dies, become acts that reassure us that we are living in the moment and completely present with our actions.
-The mind takes a rest, freeing itself from all the thoughts and worries of daily life.
-Then, we are in the best physical and mental space to resume the normal tasks of our day.
+Our mind rests, freeing itself from all the thoughts and worries of the day.
+Then, we are in the best physical and mental space to resume the normal tasks of daily life.

 Cultivating a vegetable garden ensures that you learn new techniques that could be useful at work, such as freeing your mind from negative and repetitive thoughts and worries, stimulating the ability to work as a team and promoting a general feeling of relaxation and well-being.